nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

         warning : 'no match'
     ```

-The default results are in the National Archives UK's PRONOM file format signature which is displayed in YAML format.
+The default results are in the [National Archives UK's PRONOM](https://www.nationalarchives.gov.uk/PRONOM/Default.aspx) file format signature which is displayed in YAML format.
 There are built in flags such as `-csv` or `-json` to change the output format.

 Modification and customization of the underlying signature database is done using [`roy` tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).
 It is installed with homebrew and Ubuntu packages.
-To build a MIME-info signature file, we can use the included signature files from [Apache Tika](https://tika.apache.org) (tika-mimetypes.xml) and [freedektop.org](https://www.freedesktop.org/wiki/) (freedesktop.org.xml) and use the `-mi` flag.
+[Installation instruction]((https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY) on documentation for `roy`.
+To build a MIME-info signature file, we can use the included signature files from [Apache Tika](https://tika.apache.org) (tika-mimetypes.xml) and [freedesktop.org](https://www.freedesktop.org/wiki/) (freedesktop.org.xml) and use the `-mi` flag.
 The `roy build` creates a new signature file while `roy add` adds a new identifier to an existing signature file.
 The changes will be reflected to the included `default.sig` file.

+!!! note "MIME-info signature file"
+    [Apache Tika](https://tika.apache.org) and [freedesktop.org](https://www.freedesktop.org/wiki/) are examples of software projects that contain toolkits for content detection and metadata extraction for many commonly used file types all stored in their respective MIME-info signature files. `roy` allows the ability to use any valid MIME-info file as a source when building signatures.

 === "MIME-info database"